 Remove from heat and pour the hot pickling liquid over the samphire in the jar.

-Pop on the lid and leave to mature in a cool dark place for 1 month.
+Pop on the lid and leave your samphire pickle to mature in a cool dark place for 1 month for the flavours to mature.

 - 1 clove garlic finely sliced